The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 As new technologies, working patterns and global challenges reshape the world of work, the ability to adapt and lead through uncertainty has never been more important.

-Join us at Safety, Health & Wellbeing Live Manchester and take part in content designed to give you practical tools, fresh perspectives and tangible takeaways to strengthen your safety strategy and confidently face the challenges ahead.
+Join us at Safety, Health & Wellbeing Live London and take part in content designed to give you practical tools, fresh perspectives and tangible takeaways to strengthen your safety strategy and confidently face the challenges ahead.

 NEW STREAMS FOR 2026